Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Karen L. Knee (she/her) is an associate professor in the Environmental Science department at American University in Washington, DC.
 She grew up in Charleston, SC, and studied Environmental Science at Brown University (undergraduate) and Stanford University (Ph.D.).
 Before joining the AU faculty in 2012, she was a Fulbright scholar in Ecuador, where she investigated how mining and other land uses affected water quality in cloud forest streams, and a Smithsonian postdoctoral fellow.
 Karen’s research focuses on water quality, water pollution, and using naturally occurring radioisotopes as tracers of environmental processes.
 She lives in Greenbelt, MD with her partner Charlotte, her daughter Maggie, two dogs, and a cat.
 In her free time, she enjoys reading, swimming, hiking, traveling, cooking, and community service.

-Megan Duffy is a biogeochemist and PhD candidate at the University of Washington School of Oceanography in Seattle.
-Previously she received a B.A. in chemistry from Reed College in Portland, Oregon.
-She’s interested in how carbon is transformed and transported across different interfaces: between rivers and oceans, and from algae to deep ocean sediments.
+Megan Duffy is a biogeochemist interested in how carbon is transformed and transported across different interfaces: between rivers and oceans, and from algae to deep ocean sediments.
 She’s passionate about community-based research that builds knowledge and tools for climate adaptation on an ecosystem scale.
-Born and raised in Vermont, Megan currently lives near the Mission Mountains in northwest Montana.
+Megan got her PhD in Oceanography from the University

 Ohio Community Rights Network (ohiocrn.org)